 The Boathouse and Battery

 From the Boathouse you could count the boats on the river, which is always bustling with activity; trawlers, river cruises, a paddle steamer and kayakers can regularly be seen.
 It's also a great place to watch wildlife, such as the occasional seal in the river, and birds including kingfishers and heron.
-The Battery is complete with cannon, which always captures little-one's imaginations.
+The Battery is complete with cannon, which always captures little-ones' imaginations.

 The garden team lead a free tour every day at 2pm, which lasts about 45 minutes and is a great way for families to discover the highlights of Greenway garden.
+On Thursday 13 September and 18 October, 11.30am-12.30pm, the rangers lead a walk through the woodland garden, exploring the autumnal highlights and sharing the work that they do to care for nature here.

 There are free trails for kids to do in the house and garden.
 In the house you can choose between the animal trail, perfect for younger kids, and the Agatha Christie packing trail.
 The animal trail involves spotting animal figures and ornaments around the house, and the more challenging Agatha Christie packing trail is a great way for children to investigate Greenway's collection as they help Agatha Christie and her husband Max Mallowan pack to go on an archaeological dig.